trishika/DroidUPnP/README.md

 Description
 ===========

-DroidUPnP is an upnp control point application for android.
+DroidUPnP is an UPnP control point application for android.

-DroidUPnP discover your home UPnP device, content provider, connected television or any device controllable by UPnP and allow you to control those.
+DroidUPnP discover your home UPnP device, content provider and renderer.
-It also allow you to share your local content to other UPnP capable device.
+It allow you to browse your UPnP content directory, select the media you want to use and allow you to play it on your connected television or any UPnP renderer compatible device.

+It also allow you to use your android device as a UPnP content provider.

 It is licensed under the **GPLv3**.